lit/lit/dev-docs/design/how-lit-works.md

 `TemplateInstance` is responsible for creating the initial DOM and updating that DOM.
 It's an updatable instance of a `Template`.
 The `TemplateInstance` holds references to the Parts used to update the DOM.

-### 3.2 Clone the template
+### 3.2 Clone the template and instantiate Parts

-The `<template>` element is cloned by `TemplateInstance#_clone()`.
+Within `TemplateInstance._clone()`, first the inert `<template>` element is cloned into a document fragment.

-Care must be taken to manage cloning and upgrade order.
-We need the cloned DOM to exactly match the template DOM so that we can find Part locations when we walk the cloned tree.
-When Custom Elements upgrade, it's possible that they could modify the DOM before we get a chance to walk it, throwing off our part indices.

-In general, Custom Elements are barred from modifying their own DOM, and we don't need to worry about their ShadowRoots, except in the case of the Web Components polyfills.
-So with native Web Components, template contents are cloned with `document.importNode()`, which will cause Custom Elements to upgrade.
-With polyfilled Web Components, template contents are cloned with `template.content.cloneNode()`, which will not upgrade elements.
-They are then upgraded later.

-### 3.3 Create Parts

-After cloning, `TemplateInstance#_clone()` walks the cloned contents to associate nodes with `TemplatePart`s by depth-first-index.
-When we get to a node that has an associated `TemplatePart` we create a Part instance.
-This is where we instantiate either a `ChildPart`, `AttributePart`, `PropertyPart`, `EventPart` or `BooleanAttributePart` based on the type of the `TemplatePart`.
+After cloning, we walk the document fragment node tree to associate nodes with `TemplatePart`s by depth-first-index.
+When a node's index matches the index stored on a `TemplatePart`, a Part instance is created for the node.
+Based on the data in the `TemplatePart`, one of `ChildPart`, `AttributePart`, `PropertyPart`, `EventPart`, `BooleanAttributePart`, or `ElementPart` is instantiated.

 These Part instances are stored on the `TemplateInstance`.

 ## 4. Update

-The update step, which is performed for initial renders as well, is performed in `TemplateInstance#_update()`.
+The update step, which is performed for initial renders as well, is performed in `TemplateInstance._update()`.

 Updates are performed by iterating over the parts and values array, and calling `part._$setValue(value)`.

 What happens when a value is updated on a Part is determined by the parts themselves.
-Every single Part type will also call `resolveDirective` very early in the logic & reassign `value` to the returned value.
+Every single Part type will also call `resolveDirective` very early in the logic and reassign `value` to the returned value.
 This is [how directives can customize and extend how an expression renders](https://lit.dev/docs/templates/directives/).

-### ChildPart#\_$setValue
+### ChildPart.\_$setValue

 Setting a value on a ChildPart occurs whenever the authored template has a dynamic expression in child part position, and the value is whatever has been passed into the tagged template literal expression.